Simplicity–the art of maximizing the amount

 - Product Management – Represents the internal voice of the customer and works with customers and Product Owners to understand and communicate their needs, define system features, and participate in validating results.
 They are responsible for the Program Backlog.

-- System Architect/Engineer – Is an individual or small cross-discipline team that truly applies Principle #2, Apply Systems Thinking.
+- System Architect/Engineering – Is an individual or small cross-discipline team that truly applies Principle #2, Apply Systems Thinking.
 They define the overall architecture for the system, help identify Nonfunctional Requirements (NFRs), determine the significant elements and subsystems, and help design the interfaces and collaborations among them.

 - Release Train Engineer (RTE) – Is a servant leader and the chief Scrum Master for the train.
 The RTE facilitates optimizing the flow of value by ensuring the ART events and artifacts function correctly, including the Program Kanban, Inspect & Adapt (I&A) workshop, ART Sync, and PI Planning.